marcofor10/jsupport/resources/travis/publish_artifact_on_github.md

-# Travis configuration for publish artifact to github release
+# Travis configuration for publish artifact to GitHub release

-Configuration of `.travis.yml` for publish JSupport artifact to github release:
+Configuration of `.travis.yml` for publish JSupport artifact to GitHub release:

 ```yml
 language: java